chapel-lang/chapel/doc/rst/technotes/libraries.rst

 these files incorrectly, you may be able to modify the file and re-run the Cython command yourself.

-Please report such errors to us using the strategies defined in :ref:`readme-bugs`, regardless!

 Using Your Library in Chapel
 ============================